rupalkhilari/genome-designer/src/store/undo/Readme.md

 ### Actions

-Actions can have an additional field `undoable`, which, when true, will `update()` the `UndoManager`:
+Actions can have an additional field `undoable`, which, when true, will `insert()` into the `UndoManager`.

+Actions may also have a field `undoPurge` which will purge all undo states, e.g. on a route change or user login.

 ```
 {
     type <const>
     undoable <boolean>
+    undoPurge <boolean>
     ...rest <payload>
 }
 ```

-Alternatively, you can pass in the parameter `trackAll: true` to the configuration of the reducer enhancer (see below).

 ### Reducer Enhancer